-6. The South African chemical industry has been experiencing a lacklustre growth for the previous years at a rate half that of India's in production and exports and this is expected to continue in the short term, at least until the new sector development strategy has been fully implemented with the targeted interventions.
+- 6. The South African chemical industry has been experiencing a lacklustre growth for the previous years at a rate half that of India's in production and exports and this is expected to continue in the short term, at least until the new sector development strategy has been fully implemented with the targeted interventions.
 Among other things, the slow growth in South African chemicals can be attributed to factors such as the small local market, high cost of capital, distance from low cost raw material and inadequate skills.
 Added to these growth barriers is the complexity and cost of regulatory compliance.
-The SIP scheme used to be the pre-eminent investment incentive from which heavy manufacturing industry benefited including upstream chemicals.
-The Strategic Industrial Projects (SIP) programme was open to applications for five years up to 31 July 2005.
-Subsequent to the termination of SIP the process of developing beneficiation incentives in line with Government Program of Action has begun.

-7. South Africa has developed a Chemical Sector Development Strategy.
-The objectives of which are: - beneficiation of mineral, natural resources and upstream feedstock where economically viable to produce high value added products, increased competitiveness of the sector, and establishment of a meaningful level of cooperation between the social partners (i.e. government, business and labour) in the chemical sector.
-The strategy is still to be released publicly.
+The SIP scheme used to be the pre-eminent investment incentive to the industry.
+The scheme has lapsed and needs to be replaced by a similar tax based investment facility. - 7.
+South Africa is developing a Chemical Sector Development Strategy.
+The objectives are the beneficiation of abundantly available natural resources to produce high value added products, increased competitiveness of the sector, and establishment of a meaningful level of cooperation between the social partners in the chemical sector.